junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/2025-06-01-SPN-Time-travel-3.md

 Dean stares at Sam intensely, who stares him back with equal intensity.

-Dean averts the look, checking back on the witch and the kid human Crowley.
+Dean averts the look, head tilting back at the witch and the very human kid -- human kid Crowley who still goes by Fergus, but that's Crowley to him already.
 "But what do we do with them now?"

-They are standing at the corner of the room, farthest to the table, but who knows if witch has the super ear, they lower their voice to barely a whisper for the heated discussion.
+They are standing at the corner of the room, farthest to the table, but who knows if the witch might have some super hearings, they lower their voices to barely whispers for the heated discussion.

 Sam follows his eyes, sighing.
 "I don't know.
 Feed them, I guess?
 Be good and kind to them so Crowley wouldn't turn out to be such a big dick?"

-"You want to freaking raise the King of Hell?"
+"You want to freaking *raise* the King of Hell?"
 Dean almost forgets to keep his voice low.
 Sam shushes him eagerly.
 "What, so that we can see the world change or his memory change in twenty years?
 Face the reality, Sam, we might not live another month with everything out there!"

 "Or maybe ask for her help?
 A witch in our team gotta be better than nothing.
 Maybe there's a spell Cas knew that she knew and we could use."

 Dean thinks about that.
-"Alright, you do that, talking to her, fathering the kid, I'll try Cas."
+"Alright, you do that, talk to her, father the kid, whatever, I'll try Cas."

 "Sounds like a plan."
 Sam nods.